lakshmi-intechcode/jng_instr_folder/parking_lot.md

 |       |                                                                |                                              |                                            |                                    |                                          |                          |
 |       |                                                                |                                              |                                            |                                    |                                          |                          |
 |       |                                                                |                                              |                                            |                                    |                                          |                          |

+### How to find out if a number is divisible by another number (Found on Reddits YSK)

+##### Obvious:

+* 1 - Always.
+* 2 - If the number is even.
+* 5 - If the number ends in 5 or 0.
+* 10 - If the numbers ends in 0.

+##### Less Obvious:

+* 3 - Add all of the digits in the number.
+If the result is divisible by 3, then so is the original number.
+(Note that this rule can be repeated with the result if you still don't know.)
+* 4 - If the last 2 digits of the number are divisible by 4, then so is the entire number.
+If you don't know then halve the last 2 digits twice.
+If you still have a whole number then it is divisible by 4.
+* 6 - If the number passes the '2' rule and the '3' rule, then, yes.
+* 8 - If the last 3 digits of the number are divisible by 8, then so is the entire number.
+If you don't know then halve the last 3 digits three times.
+If you still have a whole number then it is divisible by 8.
+* 9 - Add all of the digits in the number.
+If the result is divisible by 9, then so is the original number.
+(Note that this rule can be repeated with the result if you still don't know.)

+##### Obscure:

+* 7 - Remove the last digit from the number.
+Take the number formed by the remaining digits and subtract by 2x the removed digit.
+If the result is divisible by 7, then so is the original number.
+* Example (889): 88-(9x2) = 88-18 = 70
+=> 889 is divisible by 7.